olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 The primary data structures which will be modified when calling `exit` are:

-- The child thread table for the process calling `exit`, which should be nearly all freed
+- The child thread table for the process calling `exit`
 - The files in the `fdtable` for the exiting process must be closed
 - If the parent process has not exited:
   - Write the exit status to the parent's `cttable` entry
-- If the parent process has exited:
-  - Free the sleeplock and the spinlock

 ## In-depth Analysis and Implementation